kemilhadi/TripleM/README.md

 ## Instructions
 - Selecting Objects
-    - Pinch using either left or/and right hand
+    - Pinch (Connecting your thumb and index finger together) using either left or/and right hand
     - Picking up objects using both hands works too

 - Scaling Objects